econetoolbox/EcoNetPostProcessing.jl/docs/src/stability.md

 ## Secondary extinctions and robustness

-Another set of stability metrics focus on secondary extinctions (or cascading extinctions).
+Another set of stability metrics focus on secondary extinctions (or cascading extinctions) [keyes2024synthesising](@cite).
 Secondary extinctions measure the number of extinctions following the extinction of a first species.
-It informs on the importance, or more specifically the 'keystoness', of that species.
+It informs on the importance, or more specifically the 'keystone-ness' [li2025body](@cite), of that species.
 If the extinction of that species result in many secondary extinctions, it means that the species is key for the community (or is a keystone species) as its presence allows many other species to coexist.